johnflavin/flavin-tools/README.md

 Scripts and stuff

+## mkAdmin.sh
+Pass the name of an XNAT user account.
+Output a `psql` script that, when run, will enable the user account and make it a site admin.

 ## pluginsync.fish
 Build a plugin xpl jar, `rsync` it to a specified dev stack, put it into the dev stack's plugins directory, and bounce tomcat.